mlhartme/pommes/README.md

 Project: holds project metadata: gav, parent, dependencies, scm, url

-Repository: can be scanned for descriptors
+Storage: can be scanned for descriptors

 Database: stores projects (in Lucene)